Shoe Style-Invariant and Ground-Aware Learning for Dense Foot Contact Estimation: Limitations and societal impacts

 \section{Limitations and societal impacts}

 \textbf{Limitations.} Our FECO overcomes the challenge of diverse shoe appearance, which is inherent and unique problem for dense foot contact estimation.
 Also, to overcome the issue of lack of in-the-wild training and evaluation dataset for foot contact, we manually annotate and introduce COFE dataset.
 However, we mainly operate under foot cropped image, which may not provide useful information when fully occluded.
 Advancing towards the integration with dense full-body contact estimation methods or proposing additional module that takes information from full image without being biased with full body pose would solve such occlusion problem.
 Also, dense foot contact can be much easier problem with temporal information as static property of foot during contact is, should not serve as a sole contributor but, important cue for contactness.
-Developing video-based dense foot contact estimation would greatly improve the performance of the model.
+Developing video-based~\cite{nam2023cyclic} dense foot contact estimation would greatly improve the performance of the model.
+Lastly, modeling interactions between the two feet analogous to two hands interaction modeling~\cite{park2023extract} can be a promising direction for future research.

 \textbf{Societal impacts.} The proposed method has broad potential for applications in sports analytics, rehabilitation, AR/VR, and human behavior understanding.
 Nevertheless, deploying dense foot contact estimation in the wild entails risks related to privacy, safety, and sustainability.
 Patterns of foot contact during daily activity may reveal aspects of health, so any data collection should occur only with consent, minimal retention, and, when possible, on-device processing.
 Our method is not designed as a diagnostic tool, and such use would require higher accuracy and fidelity on specific diagnostic scenarios.
 To build a diagnostic system on top of FECO, one would need calibrated confidence estimates, detection of out-of-distribution inputs, expert oversight, and an intended-use license that restricts surveillance and other misuse.